COM1000 Introduction to Communication (3)

 Prerequisite: senior status or by permission of program director

-Provides students with the opportunity to work in an industry to gain career-related experience.
-The internship will require 120 to 150 hours where the student will acquire further industry knowledge and develop skills necessary for professional advancement.
-(Course may be repeated up to a maximum total of nine units of credit).
+Provides students with the opportunity to work in a nonprofit or for-profit industry to gain career-related experience.
+The internship will require 100 hours during which the student will acquire further industry knowledge and develop skills necessary for professional advancement.
+(Course may be repeated up to a maximum total of 9 units of credit).